 k14

-The initial encounter between Sant Sai Kanwarram Sahib and his Satguru, Sant Sai Satramdas Sahib, marked the beginning of their relationship.
+The initial encounter between Sant Sai Kanwarram Sahib and his Satguru, Swami Sai Satramdas Sahib, marked the beginning of their relationship.
 Sant Kanwarram Sahib devotedly propagated the name of his Satguru, utilising the melodies of Mira, Lord Krishna, Kabir, and Shah Latif to praise him wherever he went.